BoomShakaY/causal-vision-nlp/README.md

 ## Paper with code
-I am apologize for the non-accuracy cite information.
+I apologize for the non-accuracy cite information.

 ### 2022
 1. **Do learned representations respect causal relationships?** Wang L, Boddeti V.N,  In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2022. (*CVPR 2022*)